Bama-Racing/Baja_Docs/readme.md

 # A Path Forward

-The most necessary change is one of team culture - this was slightly too big of a job for just me.
-I think it can be easily divided into three sections: programming, CAD & simple circuits.
+The most necessary change is of team culture - this was slightly too big of a job for just me.
+I think the Electrical team should be divided into two major interests: hardware and software.
 Each of these sections is easily underestimated.
 I suggest a team of 2 - 3 consistent members, one designated to each section.
 These members should iterate on what's there (however, nearly everything I built was rushed and could use a replacement) and should be cognizant of their own workloads: do they need to recruit a subordinate?
 When will they leave the team?
 How will they transfer their experience?

 The engineering I did for Baja was certainly not my best work, but this is the aspect where I personally struggled the most.

 ### Incomplete Features
+###### UIX
+The current user experience is exremely complicated.
+There is no power switch for the Pi, meaning that if the battery is installed, the system is on.
+The software is difficult to start, you need to use the command line to activate the virtual environment and then launch the code.

 ###### Zero Timeout
 Currently, neither the speedometer nor the tachometer will ever reach zero.
 Since these values are calculated by dividing a constant by a change in time, at no point in time will this function ever return zero.